3 min read

 The cystastic wrap up

 Unlike their true cyst cousins, false cysts are relatively minor health concerns that should have no long-term impact on your dog’s well-being.
 Each case of an individual cyst should be monitored and analyzed by a qualified veterinarian if it is bothersome to your pet.
 Your vet may advise warm compresses or massage to help reduce swelling that occurs from injury or injection site reaction.
 In some cases, your vet may choose to drain the cyst with a minor surgical procedure.
 False cysts will not grow back or recur after the initial injury is healed and swelling is reduced.
-While false cysts may be worrisome for concerned pet owners, they typically pose no danger to the quality or length of life of household pets.
+While false cysts may be worrisome for concerned pet parents, they typically pose no danger to the quality or length of life of household pets.